bbauska/Anti-Project2025/anti.md

 competition from smaller businesses.
 Research suggests that labor regulations may pose the highest aggregate regulatory cost for small businesses. l The labor agencies should exercise their available discretion and duties under the Regulatory Flexibility Act12 to exempt small entities from regulations where possible.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Project 2025 called for Congress and DOL to exempt small business, first-time, non-willful violators from OSHA fines.
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called for Congress and DOL to exempt small business, first-time, non-willful
+violators from OSHA fines.
 “Congress (and DOL, in its enforcement discretion) should exempt small business, first-time, non-willful violators from fines issued by the Occupational Health and Safety Administration.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Apprenticeship Programs
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<h4>Apprenticeship Programs</h4>
-Project 2025: Religious organizations should be encouraged to participate in apprenticeship programs.
+<p>Project 2025: Religious organizations should be encouraged to participate in apprenticeship
+programs.
 “In addition, religious organizations should be encouraged to participate in apprenticeship programs.
 America has a long history of religious organizations working to advance the dignity of workers and provide them with greater opportunity, from the many prominent Christian and Jewish voices in the